iCliniq Logo

 Hi,

-Welcome to icliniq.com.
-I have gone through your query and can understand your health concern.
-Papillary thyroid carcinoma is the most common type of thyroid cancer which if detected in early stage has good prognosis.
-It spreads locally mostly to adjacent structures including lymph nodes.
-Small size of the nodules and lesser age of patient also have good prognosis.
-FNA (fine needle aspiration) biopsy of the lymph nodes is more sensitive and specific for detection of papillary thyroid cancer.
 After surgical removal of lymph nodes and their microscopic examination, it will become clear.
-Surgery allows accurate histological diagnosis, extent of the disease and staging of the cancer along with removal of the primary lesion.
-So, I suggest that, if on FNA biopsy it came as malignancy you can go with neck dissection.
-If you do not opt for surgery, other option is thyroid scan.
-But, it will not give you the correct diagnosis and will tell you only malignancy is present or not.
+Surgery allows accurate histological diagnosis, determination of the extent of the disease, and staging of the cancer, along with removal of the primary lesion.
+So, I suggest that, if on FNA biopsy it came as a malignancy, you can go with a neck dissection.
+If you do not opt for surgery, another option is a thyroid scan.
+However, it will not provide a correct diagnosis and will only indicate whether malignancy is present or not.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!